WHO WE WORK WITH

 Accelerate the restoration of your mining sites

-Much of the world’s mineral and energy resources are found in forested areas, which consequently experience severe disturbance and alteration due to surface mining.
+Much of the world’s mineral and energy resources are found in forested areas that have to be cleared before operations can commence.

-Our drones can help map out and provide in-depth, real-time information about the land you need to restore.
-This first land analysis and research provides you with recommendations for reforestation of native grassland and forests, emphasizing:
+We can help map out in detail the land you need to restore and use this first-hand analysis to provide recommendations for reforestation of native grassland and forests.

-- Utilizing direct placement of forest floor material combined with seeding of native species to rapidly re-establish native forest understory vegetation
+- Utilising direct placement of forest floor material combined with our unique seed pod technology to rapidly re-establish native species.

 The successful restoration of the natural ecosystem following mining disturbance will be facilitated by an established regulatory framework that understands and accepts variations in objectives and outcomes.